ezeoleaf/awesome-golang-repositories/README.md

 [dir605reboot](https://github.com/whitglint/dir605reboot): Program to reboot your D-Link DIR-605 router ;-)
 [Go-Code](https://github.com/evolutionengine/Go-Code): <C_> A Guide to Understanding The "Go Programming Language" [Depreciated]
 [chef](https://github.com/sauerbraten/chef): Cube 2: Sauerbraten spy bot: collects IP-name combinations from extinfo and provides a web interface to search them.
 [Alerta-de-Campeonatos-WCA](https://github.com/luisfelipesdn12/Alerta-de-Campeonatos-WCA): Um script que manda um e-mail quando há um campeonato novo na WCA.
 A script which send an e-mail when there's a new WCA competition.
 Integrates the WCA's and the Google Sheets API, the subscription is made by the Google Forms.
+[go-activiti-rest](https://github.com/jumpjumpbean/go-activiti-rest): Go client for Activiti v6.x rest api